 - Admission must not be charged and products must not be sold in a facility or meeting room except those which benefit the library.

 - Information may be distributed and must be free of charge.
 No services or memberships may be advertised, solicited, or sold.
 However, groups or organizations which regularly charge membership dues are permitted to collect such dues at the library.During library-sponsored author events, it is permissible for the author or a local bookstore to sell copies of the author’s book or books.

-- Smoking is not permitted in the meeting room or inside any part of the library building.Attendance must not exceed the posted capacity of the meeting room.
+- Smoking and the use of alcohol are not permitted in the meeting room or inside any part of the library building.Attendance must not exceed the posted capacity of the meeting room.